+The Tree Canopy, Riparian Forest Buffers and Forest Conservation targets all set goals to reduce the loss of forests and tree canopy.
 There are multiple drivers of forest and canopy loss in the Chesapeake Bay watershed, including conversion to development and other land uses; changing environmental conditions; invasive plants, pests, and diseases; among others.
-Addressing these drivers of loss will require a comprehensive approach that includes strengthening policies and ordinances to promote conservation, supporting land use planning efforts, and using active management to address stressors.
+Addressing drivers of loss to advance these targets will require a comprehensive approach that includes strengthening policies and ordinances to promote conservation, supporting land use planning efforts, working through regional networks to engage communities and private landowners, and using active management to address stressors.

-As a new area of focus for the Bay Program, the Forestry Workgroup will work to implement the recommendations from the STAC Healthy Forests workshop report, including strengthening communications and engagement around forest conservation as well as expanding and diversifying forest product markets.
+As a new area of focus for the Bay Program, the Forestry Workgroup will work to implement the recommendations from the STAC Healthy Forests workshop report to support implementation of the Forest Conservation target, including strengthening communications and engagement around forest conservation as well as expanding and diversifying forest product markets.

 Management Approach 3.2.5: Expand outreach and engagement with local governments around forests and tree canopy

-Local governments are critical partners for effectively conserving and restoring tree canopy.
+Local governments are critical partners for effectively conserving and restoring forests and tree canopy.
 However, it can be very challenging to effectively engage the myriad of local governments throughout the watershed who represent a wide range of communities with different priorities and decision-making processes.
 The Forestry Workgroup will work with other relevant Bay Program workgroups and support teams to develop more effective two-way communications channels and regular engagement with local government partners.
-This engagement will also inform the development of targeted resources to support local governments in strengthening policies and ordinances, improving land use decisions to limit further forest parcelization and fragmentation, and addressing regulatory barriers for sustainable forest management.
+This engagement will also inform the development of targeted resources to support local governments in better understanding the value of forests and tree canopy, strengthening policies and ordinances, improving land use decisions to limit further forest parcelization and fragmentation, and addressing regulatory barriers for sustainable forest management.
+This Approach is particularly relevant to the Tree Canopy target but will also support advancing the Riparian Forest Buffer and Forest Conservation targets.

 Management Approach 3.2.6: Ensure adequate maintenance and management:

-Programs that provide financial support for planting activities do not consistently provide the needed financial support for the needed post-planting maintenance or the long-term stewardship and management of forests.
+The Tree Canopy, Riparian Forest Buffer and Forest Conservation targets all set goals to maintain forests and tree post-planting.
+However, programs that provide financial support for planting activities do not consistently provide the needed financial support for the needed post-planting maintenance or the long-term stewardship and management of forests.
 The Forestry Workgroup will identify potential approaches to improve existing implementation programs or to develop new programs to ensure adequate maintenance and management.
 This could include extending grant timelines to ensure funding is available for longer-term maintenance or monitoring or developing standalone programs specifically for maintenance and management.

 Participating Partners